bmltek/devops-workshop/lab-docs/L15-Helm_setup.md

   - Chart.yaml

   If you'd like to change the chart, please update your templates directory  and modify the version (1.6.9 to 1.7.0) in the chart.yaml
+  'cat Chart.yaml' This will give you ther version of the helm chart

-then you can run the command to pack it after your update
+then you can run the command to pack it after your update Change the service type of mysql to NodePort
 ```sh
  helm package mysql
 ```